-The flying fox is available to use during daylight hours and is locked overnight

 The flying fox is available to use during daylight hours and locked in the evenings.

-Parking restrictions may apply in the surrounding roads and streets, please check the parking signs for full details or call ASSIST on 03 9209 6777 for specific parking information.
+Parking restrictions may apply in the surrounding roads and streets, please check the parking signs for full details or call ASSIST on 03 9209 6777.

 Garden City Reserve is one of the largest recreational parks in Port Melbourne.
 It can accommodate a range of activities including cycling, soccer, dog walking, trugo games, picnics and adventurous play in the playground.
 An extensive shared path network facilitates easy passage across the reserve and a sustainable lighting system illuminates the paths at night.